 The FDA also recently found that seven common sunscreen chemicals can be absorbed into your bloodstream, although it stated that doesn’t mean you should necessarily stop using those ingredients: “The fact that an ingredient is absorbed through the skin and into the body does not mean that the ingredient is unsafe.”

-One of the experts we talked to, Dr. Elisabeth G. Richard, a member of the photobiology committee at The Skin Cancer Foundation, says if people are concerned about absorption they should use physical (often called mineral) options, and, “Out of an abundance of caution, pregnant and nursing women may want to consider using mineral sunscreens.”
+Richard says if people are concerned about absorption they should use physical (often called mineral) options, and, “Out of an abundance of caution, pregnant and nursing women may want to consider using mineral sunscreens.”

 With all these new findings, choosing a safe and effective sunscreen can be a challenging task, which is why we dove deep into the research and interviewed experts to identify the best options.
 They all agreed that using a broad-spectrum sunscreen, which protects you from both UVA and UVB rays, is critical.
 On top of that, you should use a product with an SPF of at least 30, which tells you how long it takes for the UV rays to hit and damage your skin.
 So, using an SPF 30 — exactly as directed on the product’s packaging — means it will take you 30 times longer to burn compared with not wearing any sunscreen.

 It’s also important to find a sunscreen that has a rating for water resistance.
-“If you’re going to be swimming or sweating, look for sunscreens labeled water-resistant which are tested to be effective for up to 40 minutes of swimming,” Richard says.
+“If you’re going to be swimming or sweating, look for sunscreens labeled water-resistant, which are tested to be effective for up to 40 minutes of swimming,” Richard says.
 “Very water-resistant sunscreens stay effective for up to 80 minutes in the water.”

 Where it gets more complicated is deciding which kind of sunscreen ingredients you should use.
 We found that physical (mineral) sunscreens are your safest bet for protection, as none of the ingredients absorb into your bloodstream.
 Mineral sunscreens contain zinc oxide, titanium dioxide or both, but they are normally thicker and whiter and don’t disappear as well into your skin as their chemical counterparts.
 Mineral sunscreens work by physically blocking the rays of the sun so they don’t reach your skin.
 Chemical sunscreens, on the other hand, work by absorbing the rays so your skin doesn’t have to.